xianbaibhs/mytest/notes.md

 Git is a version control system.

-This is the first note
+This is the first note。

+This is the second note.